 Field books are for describing what you observe.
-Usually time is limited or the conditions are not ideal out there.
+Usually, time is limited or the conditions are not ideal out there.
 So you have to record the essence of what you see.
 What is important to show varies with what interests the field sketcher.
-Drawing here is a means to understanding, not necessarily for making a pretty picture.
+Drawing here is a means of understanding, not necessarily for making a pretty picture.
 Words and sketches naturally work together, so a good field book has both.

 - It’s for you alone–no one else need see it.
 Since no one else will judge your work, you can be spontaneous and more creative.

 - What’s important is the quality of the observations, not of the drawing.

 I have a growing collection of historical field notebook images from browsing the Smithsonian Field Book Project, digitized through the Biodiversity Heritage Library (BHL).
 I’m posting a few samples here.